Last updated on: May 29, 2026

 Forced and child labour risks

 Medisca acknowledges the importance of vigilance and ongoing monitoring to ensure that forced and child labour risks remain mitigated within our operations and supply chains.
 To date, we have not identified any incidents of forced labour and child labour in our own operations, nor in our supply chain.
-We will regularly review our risk assessments and implement any necessary remediation measures should the need arise.
+No incidents requiring remediation were identified during the 2025 Reporting Year.

 In the event that any forced labour or child labour is found in our business and supply chains, we will immediately implement the appropriate remediation strategies in compliance with applicable standards.